-The social and educational benefits of afterschool programs are increasingly well-known and welldocumented.
+The social and educational benefits of afterschool programs are increasingly well-known and well-documented.
 High quality programs provide children with a safe environment during the hours they are most at risk.
+They offer opportunities and experiences that would otherwise be unavailable to low income families.
 They strengthen student academic and youth development skills.
 And, they reconnect neighborhoods with schools.
 What is equally important, but not as widely known, is that they also:

-• Bring millions of dollars of revenue into local communities;

-- Generate significant cost-savings by reducing grade retention, drop out rates, school vandalism and juvenile crime and victimization; - Create tens of thousands of jobs; - Contribute to increased workplace productivity and local economic development; - Offer millions of dollars in childcare savings for low-income families; and - Produce a return on local investments that often exceeds the cost of doing business in other ways by as much as 1,000 percent.
+- Bring millions of dollars of revenue into local communities; - Generate significant cost-savings by reducing grade retention, drop out rates, school vandalism and juvenile crime and victimization; - Create tens of thousands of jobs; - Contribute to increased workplace productivity and local economic development; - Offer millions of dollars in childcare savings for low-income families; and - Produce a return on local investments that often exceeds the cost of doing business in other ways by as much as 1,000 percent.

 As cities, counties, school districts and businesses are asked to do more with less, the value of afterschool programs as a source of revenue and cost savings that would not otherwise be available has become increasingly important - and attractive.
-The challenge is to make the case in ways that are compelling enough to inspire them to become financial investors.
-From a regional perspective, there are several approaches that make sense and can build on relationships that have already been established.
+The challenge is to make the case in ways that are clear enough for public and officials and community leaders to see the connections and compelling enough to motivate them to make financial investments.